As the first direct selling company to sell cannabis products, Kannaway’s growth stems from selling CBD oil and hemp-based products.

 Although Kannaway was founded in 2014, March 2016 marks the start of the company’s real re-design which marked the foundation for phenomenal long-term growth.
 That’s when Schroeder joined the company as CEO.
 “Since March of 2016 we have worked hard to earn a solid reception and reputation in the direct selling industry.
 Given my contacts in the industry, I’ve been able to recruit a great corporate team with lots of experience from big companies to come join us.”

-Since March 2016 until now, the company has nearly 70 times.
+Since March 2016 until now, the company has grown nearly 70 times in monthly revenue.
 “We’ve been on a good run,” he adds.
 “And I would expect it to continue.”

 The U.S. hemp market pulled in $820 million in sales in 2017 and is poised to reach a $1 billion market in 2018 led by hemp-derived CBD, food, personal care, and industrial products, according to Hemp Business Journal.
 The hemp industry was bolstered by explosive growth in the hemp-derived CBD category, which grew from a market that did not exist five years ago to $190 million in sales in 2017.